 The interesting and varied architecture in Batumi never ends.
 In fact, the city is packed with cool buildings.
 There are so many that it’s impossible to visit them all.
 Therefore, it’s better to focus on three cool squares around the Old Town.
 Most of Batumi attractions are there.
 The Theater Square is home to the shining Batumi Drama Theater and the Neptune Fountain.
 Next to it, Europe Square houses incredibly varied architecture, such as the Astronomical Clock and the Medea Statue.
 Finally Batumi Piazza surrounded by one building is a completely new project inspired by the famous Piazza di San Marco in Venice.

 We also loved the green area along the coast and all of the bizarre buildings further away.
-You can walk all the way, but with pleasant weather even in winter it makes much more sense to rent a bike.
+You can walk all the way, but with pleasant weather in Batumi even in winter it makes much more sense to rent a bike.
 There is a bike lane and it’s pretty safe.
 Since 2011 Batumi has a bike sharing system Batumvelo.
 Though there are 20 stations, some of them might be out of order and bikes can be unreliable too.
 Therefore we advise visiting the Batumi Tourist Information Center in a kiosk next to the Batumi Boulevard Fountain.
 They sell Batumivelo cards and have information about other bike rentals.